mosra/m.css/doc/plugins/metadata.rst

     block and in ``og:title`` / ``twitter:title`` social :html:`<meta>` tag on
     author page.
 Can be used to provide a longer version of author name on this page.
-If not set, the m.css Pelican theme uses the global author name (the one set by articles) instead.
+If not set, the m.css Pelican theme uses the global author name (the one set by articles) instead --- but note that since 3.8, Pelican will warn about this and suggest to specify the title explicitly.
 -   The :rst:`:description:` field is exposed to the theme in :py:`author.page.description` on the author page.
 The m.css Pelican theme uses it in :html:`<meta name="description">`.
 If not set, no tag is